Azure Web Apps

-Azure Web Apps is a cloud computing based platform for hosting websites, created and operated by Microsoft.
+Azure Web Apps was the name for a cloud computing based platform for hosting websites, created and operated by Microsoft.
 It is a platform as a service (PaaS) which allows publishing Web apps running on multiple frameworks and written in different programming languages (.NET, node.js, PHP, Python and Java), including Microsoft proprietary ones and 3rd party ones.
 Microsoft Azure Web Sites became available in its first preview version in June 2012, and an official version ("General Availability") was announced in June 2013.
 Microsoft Azure Web Sites was originally named Windows Azure Web Sites, but was renamed as part of a re-branding move across Azure in March 2014.
-It was subsequently renamed "App Service" in March 2015.
+It was subsequently renamed "App Services" in March 2015.

 History

 Microsoft initially offered a basic web hosting service as part of Office Live Small Business, which was launched in late 2007.
 Office Live Small Business offered customers free and commercial web hosting with a built-in system for creating websites based on built-in templates and a site creation wizard.

 When Microsoft started allocating resources into developing its numerous cloud solutions, a group was formed in Microsoft Azure to develop Microsoft Azure Web Sites.
 Microsoft Azure Web Sites was announced in June 2012 as a preview release.

 In parallel, Microsoft developed Microsoft Azure Pack, which offers the same technology that can be installed as a private-cloud on sets of servers at a customer's site and under direct customer control.

 In mid-2013, both Microsoft Azure Web Sites and Microsoft Azure Pack were officially released to the public.